-We sat down with Sara Johns, Partner at Ogier, the renowned global legal firm, and asked her a few questions on how the role of Company Secretaries has evolved over time and how technology fits into it.
+We sat down with Sara Johns, former Partner at Ogier, the renowned global legal firm, and asked her a few questions on how the role of Company Secretaries has evolved over time and how technology fits into it.

 Over recent years, how have changing regulatory environments impacted the work effort required in company secretarial functions (e.g. GDPR)?

 In the last few years, we have seen many regulatory changes that have had a huge impact on the company secretarial role.
 In Jersey, these have included not only changes to our local employment and discrimination laws, but also overseas developments that have impacted companies in the island such as FATCA, CRS, the UK trusts and PSC registers, and of course GDPR.

 Company secretaries have played an increasingly pivotal role in keeping up with these regulatory changes and the co sec function has evolved accordingly.
 Internal recordkeeping and administration remain an important part of the job, but company secretaries need to be increasingly outward-looking, monitoring developments in corporate governance and regulation that affect the company and advising boards on compliance issues.

 GDPR is a good example of this.
 It is a regulatory change that has generated a vast amount of interest and a vast amount of information, and it represents a real shift in the way data is protected and individuals' rights are enforced.
 Companies worldwide have been affected by GDPR because of its extra-territorial reach in protecting the data of EU citizens, and Jersey has also introduced its own legislation to ensure the island has an equivalent data protection regime.
 Getting to grips with these reforms and understanding their impact has been a huge challenge for a lot of companies, and company secretaries have often been at the forefront of this learning and development exercise.